rorycl/mailfinder/README.md

 Usage:
   mailfinder [options] OutputMbox

-version 0.0.12
+version 0.0.14

 Find email in mbox and maildirs using one or more golang regular expressions and/or string matchers.
-At least one mbox or maildir must be specified.
+At least one mbox or maildir mailbox must be specified.
 Searches can optionally be extended to some header fields specified individually or by using the Headers option.

 All regular expressions and string matchers provided must match.
 (See https://yourbasic.org/golang/regexp-cheat-sheet/ for a primer on golang's flavour of regular expressions.)